Henry W. Cleaveland: Biography

 In February 1857, Cleaveland was one of 13 architects who met to form an organization to "promote the scientific and practical perfection of its members" and "elevate the standing of the profession."
 The organization became the American Institute of Architects.

 In 1859, Cleaveland moved to San Francisco, California.
 Along with S & J Newsom and Bernard Maybeck, he has been credited with playing an influential role in the transition of California's architectural style from Spanish-Mexican influence to "the state's unique Victorian style."
 While in San Francisco, Cleaveland designed some of his most notable works, including Ralston Hall in Belmont, California, which has been designated as a National Historic Landmark.
 He also designed the original Palace Hotel, built in 1875 and destroyed in the fire that followed the 1906 San Francisco earthquake.
 He also worked for a time as an architect in Portland, Oregon.

 After retiring, Cleaveland moved to Poughkeepsie, New York.
-He died at age 96 in May 1919 at the home of his nephew, Manning Cleaveland, in Poughkeepsie.
+He died at age 96 on May 29, 1919 at the home of his nephew, Manning Cleaveland, in Poughkeepsie.

 Several of Cleaveland's works are listed on the National Register of Historic Places, and at least one has been designated as a National Historic Landmark.